Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Introduction

 However, LLMs face a significant challenge: hallucinations \citep{guerreiro2023hallucinations, varshneystitch}.
 Hallucinations occur when models generate nonsensical or inaccurate content, failing to reflect the source material accurately \citep{ji2023survey}.
 This behavior is a serious threat since it affects the application of LLMs to real-world cases \citep{kaddour2023challenges}, as hallucinations can undermine the reliability of their outputs. \cite{huang2023survey} classifies hallucinations into two types: factuality hallucinations, where generated content diverges from verifiable facts, and faithfulness hallucinations, where the content strays from user instructions or input context.
 Factuality hallucinations manifest as either factual inconsistencies or fabrications.
 For example, a model might mistakenly claim that ``The Colosseum is located in Berlin, Germany'' instead of Rome or invent details about non-existent technologies.
 Faithfulness hallucinations occur when the output deviates from user instructions or context.
 These can involve instruction inconsistencies (e.g., responding in Spanish when asked to translate into Italian), context inconsistencies (introducing unrelated information), or logical errors (e.g., miscalculating ``two times four'' as three).

 The mitigation of hallucinations has become an urgent concern due to the widespread use of LLMs in sensitive areas such as healthcare.
 Addressing hallucinations is challenging due to LLMs' reliance on reinforcement learning from human feedback \citep{ouyang2022training}, their opaque black-box nature that hides knowledge boundaries \citep{sun2023moss, ren2023investigating}, and their training on large datasets that may contain outdated or incorrect information \citep{zhang2023siren}.
-Additionally, their versatility across many tasks complicates mitigation efforts, while their strong performance can make hallucinations, especially factual fabrications, harder to detect.
+Additionally, their versatility across many tasks complicates mitigation efforts, while their performance makes hallucinations, especially factual fabrications, harder to detect.

-Researchers focused on various techniques to mitigate hallucinations.
-One of the most promising methods is Retrieval-Augmented Generation (RAG) \citep{lewis2020rag}, which incorporates external knowledge during text generation to anchor outputs in factual information.
-RAG addresses issues of accuracy and currency in LLM responses by using authoritative sources, generating verifiable answers, and enhancing user confidence across applications \citep{kang2023ever}.
-Other approaches include Prompt Engineering that involves optimizing LLMs outputs with different instructions \citep{tonmoy2024comprehensive, white2023prompt}, self-refinement through feedback and reasoning \citep{madaan2023selfrefineiterativerefinementselffeedback}, where feedback on LLM outputs improves the accuracy and quality of subsequent responses, and prompt tuning, which modifies instructions during fine-tuning to improve task-specific performance \citep{lester-etal-2021-power}.
+Researchers have explored several strategies to mitigate hallucinations.
+One promising approach is Retrieval-Augmented Generation (RAG) \citep{lewis2020rag}, which incorporates external knowledge during generation to ground outputs in factual information.
+RAG improves both the accuracy and timeliness of model responses by leveraging authoritative sources, producing verifiable answers, and increasing user confidence \citep{kang2023ever}.
+Other techniques include prompt engineering, which optimizes outputs via instruction design \citep{tonmoy2024comprehensive, white2023prompt}; self-refinement, where feedback on prior outputs enhances subsequent responses \citep{madaan2023selfrefineiterativerefinementselffeedback}; and prompt tuning, which adapts instruction embeddings during fine-tuning to improve task-specific performance \citep{lester-etal-2021-power}.